 Simple Mango Lassi

-- 2 cups fresh and ripe mango chunks (can use frozen mangoes or mango pulp)
+- 2 cups chopped ripe mango (can sub with frozen mango or mango pulp)

 - 1 tablespoon honey